cockroachlabs/developer-success/import-backup-restore.md

 Next, let's look at importing just a single table.

-Drop the `employees_mysql` table and then import from the single table dump:
+Drop the `employees_mysql` table and then import from the single table dump.

 ```sql
 > DROP TABLE employees_mysql;